 Emerson and Ivy Wu have recently began their ministry with ABC International Ministries.
 They serve as Development Workers with the supportive partnership of the Macau Bible Institute and the Evangelize China Fellowship.
 The Wus will strive to bring a new spirit to Macau by assisting in the training of young Christian workers at the Institute and the ministries of the Grace Community Chapel and Orphanage.
 Previously they lived in Columbus, OH where their home church was Karl Road Baptist.
 The Emersons are first generation Taiwanese immigrants.
 Ivy was pastor of the Taiwanese Christian Church in Columbus, while Emerson worked for the Ohio Department of Taxation.
 They have been Bible study leaders and teachers with international students at Ohio State University from 2007 to 2012.

 Global Workers Rise to the Challenge in the Shadow of Macau’s Casino Glitter

 When God’s people rise to the challenge of mission, searching and struggle are often part of the process.That is as true today as it was during the Apostle Paul’s missionary journeys almost 2,000 years ago.

-So it should come as no surprise that, when International Ministries (IM) workers Emerson and Ivy Wu arrived in Macau, China, earlier this year, they were faced with several challenges to their ministry to the youth and college students in a spiritually dark, casino-dominated culture.
+So it should come as no surprise that, when International Ministries (IM) workers Emerson and Ivy Wu arrived in Macau, China, in 2014, they were faced with several challenges to their ministry to the youth and college students in a spiritually dark, casino-dominated culture.

 Macau’s insidious gambling industry draws millions of people each year with the dazzling lure of quick riches, but has resulted a younger generation trapped in a culture that discourages the pursuit of higher education and fulfilling work.